JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/interface.rst

 ID
 ^^

-Includes some options related to some specific nodes like the ID node.
+Includes some options related to some specific **ID Key** node.

 Data Input
 ^^^^^^^^^^

-Display the the data input nodes (like integer input) inside the panel if Show In Viewport is enabled.
+Displays the the data input nodes (like integer input) inside the panel if Show In Viewport is enabled.
 (See one of the data input nodes)